ElektraInitiative/libelektra/src/plugins/dbus/README.md

 interface `org.libelektra`.
 The following signal names are used:

+- Commit: preferred, keys below the changed key have changed
 - KeyAdded: a key has been added
 - KeyChanged: a key has been changed